 Comprising 53 countries, the Commonwealth has a population of 2.4 billion.
 It is estimated that 900 million people suffer from uncorrected refractive errors; approximately two-thirds of them live below the poverty line.
-Our commitment will be made in partnership through the $1bn Vision Catalyst Fund.
-The Fund is a new initiative under development by The Queen Elizabeth Diamond Jubilee Trust, civil society and public-private stakeholders, to provide sustainable solutions for eye health to entire populations in Commonwealth countries and around the world.
+Our commitment will be made in partnership through the $1 billion Vision Catalyst Fund.
+The Fund is a new initiative under development by civil society and public-private stakeholders, to provide sustainable solutions for eye health to entire populations in Commonwealth countries and around the world.

 Much like the ongoing fight to ensure children everywhere in the world are immunized against infectious diseases, civil society and public-private stakeholders must work together to immunize everyone against the negative impact of poor vision by making vision care universally available.

 Chief Executive and Chairman of Essilor International, Hubert Sagnieres, commented: “A simple pair of glasses has the power to change a person’s life and create positive ripple effects on the social and economic development of their community.
 Much like the ongoing fight to ensure children everywhere in the world are immunized against infectious diseases, civil society and public-private stakeholders must work together to immunize everyone against the negative impact of poor vision by making vision care universally available.
 We welcome the opportunity to share our unique knowledge with our partners in the Vision Catalyst Fund, and provide ophthalmic lenses to 200 million people in the Commonwealth living below the poverty line.
 We are committing to do this by 2030, the year the United Nations Sustainable Development Goals come to end.
 These efforts represent a huge step forward for Essilor on our journey to eliminate uncorrected poor vision by 2050 and to transform the lives of hundreds of millions of people.”